 Exceptions to this rule are allowed only for courses in the major field or for courses taken in fulfillment of requirements for double and joint degree programs with professional schools of the University.
 A maximum of 24 points may be credited for studio or performance courses in the major field.
 A minimum of 90 points of traditional liberal arts courses is required for the student who majors in such a field; for all other majors, a minimum of 102 points of such courses is required.

 The selection of a minor field of study is optional.
-A minor requires at least five courses (three of which must be qualifying Barnard or Columbia courses), each worth 3 or more points, and may be requested by any student having a major after completing a minimum of three courses in the minor field.
+A minor requires at least five courses (three of which must be qualifying Barnard or Columbia courses), each worth 3 or more points, and may be requested by any student having a major after completing a minimum of three courses in the minor field and having registered for the remaining courses.
 Requirements depend on the minor chosen (see individual department curriculum statements); courses are selected in consultation with the department chair.
 Courses for the major and minor may not overlap (except by petition from the minor department's chair, in cases where the minor requires more than 18 points, the major requires more than 40 points, the overlapping courses are required for both major and minor, and the request is for no more than two overlapping courses).
 Minor courses may also be used in satisfaction of general education requirements.
 To qualify for the minor, a course must be letter-graded A+ to C-.